Born in Québec City, Canada, I’ve lived most of my life in Montréal with some years in London, New York City, and Ottawa.

 Nevelson, Betty Goodwin, Jean McEwen, Martin Puryear, Leonardo Drew, Cybèle

-Young, and Polly Apfelbaum have been an immeasurable inspiration.
+Young, and Polly Apfelbaum have been immeasurable inspirations.

 I believe in